OCA/connector-magento/magentoerpconnect/doc/howto/configure_pricing.rst

 *************************************

 .. note:: Verify that the option `Use pricelists to adapt your price per
-          customers` is active in the OpenERP `Settings > Configuration
+          customers` is active in the Odoo `Settings > Configuration
           > Sales`.

 The pricelist used for the prices sent to Magento is configured on the